Death of Nataline Sarkisyan: Aftermath

 Sarkisyan's family spoke out at a New Hampshire rally in support of Senator John Edwards' presidential campaign on January 6, 2008, based on his advocacy of reforming and overhauling the US health care system.

 Cigna PR Executive Wendell Potter resigned shortly after Sarkisyan's death and blew the whistle on the health insurance industry.

+Protest

+In October 2008, Hilda and Krikor Sarkisyan led a protest at the Cigna headquarters in Philadelphia after the insurer initially refused to cover a liver transplant for their 17-year-old daughter, Nataline Sarkisyan, who later died when approval came too late.
+During that protest, as the family and supporters gathered to call attention to insurance-denial practices and confront company leadership, employees at the office above the demonstration heckled the crowd and made obscene gestures, including at least one worker giving a middle-finger salute toward the grieving parents.
+The incident, highlighted in the Sarkisyans’ subsequent wrongful-death suit and widely reported in the media, underscored broader public frustration over health-insurance coverage decisions and became part of the national conversation on health-care reform.
+A month later a Cigna executive issued out a short apology.

 Lawsuit

 Sarkisyan's family retained attorney Mark Geragos to sue Cigna, and requested that Los Angeles County District Attorney Steve Cooley file murder charges against the insurer.
 The case was thrown out due to a Pilot Life Ins.
 Co. v.
 Dedeaux, 1987 U.S. Supreme Court ruling shielding employer-paid healthcare plans from damages over their coverage decisions.